hasundue/hasundue/README.md

 # ☕ hasundue
 ![stars](https://img.shields.io/github/stars/hasundue)

 `hasundue` is a programmer.
-Also known as `Chiezo`.
+Also known as `Chiezo` or `Shun Ueda`.
 Working for better DX with Deno, Julia, and Vim/Neovim.
 Ph.D.
 (Engineering).

 ## :link: Links
 - [LinkedIn](https://www.linkedin.com/in/shun-ueda/)